 ← Return to all blog posts

 I believe artforms improve over time.
 The more art that came before, the more you can assess what worked and what didn't—and iterate on it.
 Movies, music—all of it—is often better than it was.

-But the best art of each era trends to being better than the best art of the prior era.
+But the best art of each era often trends to being better than the best art of the prior era.
+If you keep your eyes open and don't dismiss newcomers, that is.

 - Make Happy — A truly original comedy special that doesn't forget to be funny